 However, if your business relies on blogging as a part of your content marketing strategy, you might need to consider an alternative.
 You can strengthen this part of the software by integrating it with a different app, such as DropInBlog.
 DropInBlog provides top-notch blogging functionality, and it’s super simple to integrate and use.
 Plus, it automatically adopts your website’s design with little to no effort on your part.

-DropInBlog offers a 14-day trial, so you can give it a spin free of charge.
+DropInBlog offers a free trial, so you can give it a spin with no obligation.

 Square Online